-These grievance procedures shall be used when a Member believes that his or her ability to participate in, or receive the full benefits of, the program has been diminished because of disagreements with other Members or staff personnel.
+These grievance procedures shall be used when a member believes that the member's ability to participate in, or receive the full benefits of, the program has been diminished because of disagreements with other members or staff personnel.
 This includes, but is not limited to, disagreements concerning service credit and amounts of education awards due at the termination of the individual's participation in the program.